htmiguel/Shopify-Music-Store/readme.md

-<h1>NOTE!!: Use at your own risk.
-I am unable to assist in setting this up on your own store.</h1>
+<strong>NOTE!!: Use at your own risk.
+I am unable to assist in setting this up on your own store.</strong>